 DESIGN DESCRIPTION

 Our goal at Casa SaMa is to implement sustainable and energy-saving concepts in the design of our house.
-We strive to minimize our impact on the environment and create a truly beneficial living space.
+We strive to minimize our environmental impact and create a beneficial living space.
 To achieve this, we have incorporated various strategies that align with the core values of our project.
 Our lot is situated in the lower area of a ravine, forming part of a residential complex that overlooks a gorgeous federal zone full of trees.

-Unlike nearby plots of land where 47% of each is built, our project utilizes only 9.7% of the land.
+Unlike nearby plots of land, where 47% of each is built, our project utilizes only 9.7% of the land.
 We believe that the focus of these projects has been on creating pleasant views, but for us, that isn’t enough.
-We want to provide a view of the trees while also living in them.
-Although our construction will produce 1.7 tons of CO2, we plan to offset this by planting 5 new trees.
-Furthermore, we aim for our housing to produce 75% of the energy it requires during operation.
+We want to provide a view of the trees while living in them.
+Although our construction will produce 1.7 tons of CO2, we plan to offset this by planting five new trees.
+Furthermore, we aim for our housing to produce 75% of the energy required during operation.
 However, the lack of sun in this hollow presents a significant challenge for obtaining solar energy.

 Credits: